VictoryTek/CachyOS/README.md

-This README contains the steps I do to install and configure a fully-functional Arch Linux after installation containing all my preferred applications and utilities.
-The shell scripts in this repo allow the entire process to be automated.)
+This README contains the steps I do to install and setup my usual configuration of CachyOS Linux.
+This installation contains all my preferred applications and utilities.
+The shell script in this repo allow the entire process to be automated.

+CachyOS comes by default with Fish shell.
 To exit fish shell
 ```
 chsh -s /bin/bash